nkamatam/Presentation/AWS Presentation.md

 * SSH to the server
 * Create a Table on the Database
-* Write a simple WebPage and move it to the server Access the website from outside of Invesco network
+* Write a simple WebPage and move it to the server Access the website from outside of corporate network